 Circular Computing™ products are network compliant, enterprise grade with built-in security and energy saving features, not normally found in computers on the high street.

 Laptop models currently in the range include HP EliteBook, Lenovo ThinkPad and Dell Latitude.
-Brand new selected parts are included with every laptop as standard and all come with the latest operating system pre-installed.
+Brand new selected parts are included with every laptop as standard and all come with the latest operating system pre-installed and we continue to develop more models.

-Wrong.
-Yes, many suppliers deem “slight scratches” good enough to make it through quality assurance control.
+Many suppliers of refurbished equipment deem “slight scratches” good enough to make it through quality assurance control.

 But that’s not the case for Circular Computing™.
 We embed innovation, precision and market-leading standards into every step of our remanufacturing process, so the difference between new and Circular Computing™ is undetectable.

-6. Remanufactured laptops do not perform as well
+6. Remanufactured laptops perform at 97% as good as new

 Again, these are not refurbished products.
-The laptops leaving the factory must adhere to some of the best quality standards in the world.
+The laptops leaving the factory must adhere to some of the best quality standards in the world as set by the International Standards.

 Working with Cranfield University in the UK, an independent research thesis was conducted to compare the performance standards of remanufactured laptops, with brand new equivalents.
 The results concluded that a Circular Computer™ can provide 97% performance in the general workplace environment, against a newly produced one.